 These Teriyaki Meatballs are a great family friendly weeknight meal.
-The meatballs are packed with chopped scallions, garlic and ginger, oven baked and then smothered in a sticky homemade teriyaki sauce.
+The tender meatballs are packed with so much flavor thanks to chopped scallions, garlic and fresh ginger and oven baked and then smothered in a sticky homemade teriyaki sauce.
 They are a great make ahead dish that freezes well too.
-These Paleo Teriyaki Meatballs are Whole30, Dairy Free, Grain Free and Gluten Free.

 - These aren’t your average meatballs, they are loaded with flavor, moist and tender in texture and so dang tasty.

 - These easy teriyaki meatballs are baked in the oven, not fried on the stove top which means they are healthier but also much more moist in texture.

 - These teriyaki meatballs are guaranteed to quickly become a family favorite, even with picky kids!
 If you are struggling to find meal ideas that your whole family will love than look no further.

 - Or alternatively serve them with toothpicks as a party appetizer or as part of a game day spread.

 - They are great for meal prep, so make them on a Monday and enjoy them all week long and then freeze leftovers for a quick meal in the future.